 Here you will find Barclays Park, which was donated to the island by Barclays Bank to celebrate the island’s independence from the UK in 1966.
 This is a beautiful spot for picnics and bathing in the many rock pools that form in low tide.

-Keeping on this road will bring you to Bathsheba, home of the infamous Soup Bowl, which is a legend world wide for surfers as it provides excellent year round waves.
+Keeping on this road will bring you to Bathsheba, home of the infamous Soup Bowl, which is a popular worldwide for surfers as it provides excellent year-round waves.